 The emails were disclosed by NGN to claimants who are suing the News of the World and the Sun for voicemail interception and data-theft and allege evidence and emails were destroyed as part of a cover-up.

 David Sherborne, counsel for the claimants, asked for the further details to be disclosed.
-He also alleged there was evidence that Brooks, along with former Sun editor Dominic Mohan, current Sun on Sunday editor Victoria Newton, and former showbiz reporter Gordon Smart, might have lied in evidence to the Leveson Inquiry about their use of private investigators.
+He also alleged there was evidence that Brooks, along with former Sun editor Dominic Mohan, current Sun on Sunday editor Victoria Newton, and a prominent former showbiz reporter, might have lied in evidence to the Leveson Inquiry about their use of private investigators.

 He told Mr Justice Mann: “It is highly significant that Ms Brooks, then Editor of the News of the World, was personally instructing a private investigator, particularly given the statements made by some of NGN’s executives to the Leveson Inquiry as to their use of private investigators.”

 The claimants are now requiring NGN to search Brooks’s and Dudman’s email inboxes to discover the results of his hurried quest to discover the truth about her illegal tasking of Whittamore in 2001.

 Lawyers for NGN have denied that voicemail interception took place at The Sun and that claims of a cover-up are not true.

 * Byline has more explosive revelations about this story, which it will publish in due course.